LennaHammer/English/EVP/out/words_adverb.md

 ## 499. basically ## adverb
 /ˈbeɪ.sɪk.li/ MOSTLY
 [B2]in most important ways, or to a large degree
-- These two machines are basically the same, but you get a few extra features in the more expensive one.
+- These two machines are basically `the same`, but you get a few extra features in the more expensive one.
 - The car is basically fine, but it has a few scratches.

 ## 500. boldly ## adverb